bnkamalesh/kafkacheck/README.md

 # What's wrong?

-The `kafka-console-consumer` prints the message from Kafka as expected.
-The Go app's subscription doesn't do receive the message.
-And if you check the Kafka container logs, the consumer group registration log for the Go app cannot be found.
+The `kafka-console-consumer` prints messages from Kafka as expected.
+The Go app's subscription doesn't seem to receive any message.
+And if you check the Kafka container logs (docker compose logs -f kafka), the consumer group registration log for the Go app cannot be found.